 Many products that are used in restaurants contain harsh chemicals, particularly for cleaning up.
 Rather than using these chemicals, opt for products that are more environmentally safe, like all natural or organic cleaning products.
 These will properly clean your establishment without adding more toxic chemicals to the earth.
 Aside from cleaning, there are many other areas in your restaurant that can benefit from the use of eco-friendly items.
 Strategic sourcing of products and appliances that actually help reduce energy and water costs may prove to be beneficial for your establishment.
 For example, you could use recycled paper for your menus and napkins and compact fluorescent light bulbs in your light fixtures.
 You can even really go green by ditching all print advertising and embracing the idea of social media marketing for your advertising campaigns.

+These are only a few examples of green practices in hotels and restaurants.
 What steps have you taken to improve sustainability at your restaurant?
 Source1 Purchasing provides you with the latest tips, trends, and news of the food and beverage industry to ensure your business is running as efficiently as possible.